-- 1. Federal Prison Industries, Inc., would make products for sale exclusively to the Federal Government; it would not compete against private sector companies in the commercial market. - 2.
+- Federal Prison Industries, Inc., would make products for sale exclusively to the federal government; it would not compete against private sector companies in the commercial market. - 2.
 FPI would be sufficiently diversified so as to avoid undue impact upon any particular industry.
-The sale of its products would be limited to the Federal Government.